 - A greasy material goes beyond silky into the potentially unpleasant realm where a material is slippery and leaves a residue when touched.

-Beyond hardness and haptics the last sensory attribute of a material to consider is hand.
+Beyond hardness and haptics, the last sensory attribute of a material to consider is hand.
 Hand is a textile industry term referring to how a material drapes when held horizontally with no load.
 A supple material will easily drape when held horizontally while a rigid material will not.
-This property is also independent of hardness and can vary dramatically at any given hardness.
 The hand of a material is more of an attribute of its modulus.